Skip to content

 Dinner and accommodations included

 Your trip begins today in Anchorage, Alaska.
-You’ll be staying at the Lakefront Anchorage Hotel.
+You’ll be staying at our Anchorage partner hotel.
 You can arrive anytime before 4pm and transfer to the hotel on their complimentary shuttle.
 Depending on your arrival time, the remainder of the day is yours to relax after your flight or to explore some of the city’s notable sites including the Anchorage Museum of History & Art or the city Park Strip.
 This afternoon, you’ll meet your guide at 5pm at the hotel for orientation and gear check, followed by a group dinner featuring gourmet pizza and local craft brews.
 The orientation will include a discussion of the route, an introduction to our unique style of Alaska wilderness travel, a familiarization of the principles of Leave No Trace, and a conversation about traveling safely in bear country.

 Day 2